 Another real emergency that might require lowering lifelines is to launch a heavy liferaft from the deck.
-Britannia has an eight-man ocean raft in a canister on chocks in the center of the deck, that weighs over 140 lbs.
-I have great difficulty moving it on my own whenever I want to scrub the deck, and the canister is too big to slide between the lifelines.
+Britannia has an eight-man ocean raft in a canister on chocks in the center of the deck that weighs over 140 lbs.
 The lifelines would definitely need to be released or cut to allow the container to be launched.
-The same problem might occur in man handling a heavy dinghy stowed on deck that needed to be launched in a hurry.

 The permutations for confusion if someone actually does go overboard are considerable and hardly predictable.
 It is therefore only sensible to take as many precautions as possible to prevent it and make retrieval easier.
 It is to be hoped that under conditions where a man overboard might be likely everyone would be wearing lifejackets and tethers.
 That would make the chances of hoisting someone back aboard much easier if a line could be tied to the harness safety ring, but lowering the lifelines would make any rescue even easier.

-Most boat lifelines have pelican hooks at one end that can be released to lower the lines.
-Britannia’s were the old style with a locking ring over the release lever.
+Britannia’s lifelines were the old style with a locking ring over the release lever.
 When the wires were tight it was very difficult to pry the ring back over the latch by hand and pliers were necessary to squeeze the latch.
-A new type of pelican hook from CS Johnson Inc. has a pin like a snap-shackle, that releases the hook even with the lines in maximum tension.
-Lines can also be released by unwinding the tensioning turnbuckle toggle at the other end, but if the line is tight it too can be difficult to unwind the turnbuckle by hand.
+A new type of pelican hook from CS Johnson Inc. has a pin like a snap-shackle that releases the hook even with the lines in maximum tension.
 CS Johnson also has a neat little adjustment tool that fits in the center small hole of a tubular turnbuckle and is much better than pliers.
-I removed all the locking nuts on my lifeline turnbuckles because they also needed pliers to release them and in a dire emergency speed may be critical.
+I decided to replace all the end fittings with CS Johnson’s beaufitul chrome fittings.

 ROPE: Dyneema rope is stronger, size-for-size than stainless wire.
 The possibility of substituting rope for lifelines therefore becomes a viable possibility.
 I found Miami Cordage Inc., a rope maker hidden in the industrial depths of Miami, Florida who most recreational boaters will not have heard of.
-The factory is a wonderful Aladdin's cave of rope, but nearly all of their product goes to the United States Navy and Coast Guard and other industrial outlets.
-Yet they make every conceivable type of rope from old style three strand to 12 strand Dyneema that they call Ironlite.
-Their prices are considerably less than the regular retail outlets most boaters, including me, use.
+The sell direct and their prices are considerably less than the regular retail outlets most boaters use.
 Their 1/4” inch single braided 12 strand Dyneema has an amazing tensile strength of 8,000 lbs.
+The advantages over wire are:

 1. 1/4” inch Dyneema is much stronger than 3/16” inch wire.
 Dyneema 8000 lbs, wire 3700 lbs.